Bursary Mentoring Scheme

 Datshiane Navanayagam (Class of 2005) joined South Hampstead on a bursary in Year 7.
 She went onto Cambridge and is now an acclaimed journalist, reporter and film-maker; she is a member of our Governing and Bursary Boards, and has spoken about her educational journey in a radio interview with the writer Val McDermid.

 “Joining a school like South Hampstead can seem intimidating – I barely spoke for my first term, but I gradually grew in confidence as I made friends.
 I am committed to encouraging others like me to take up bursary places and help them to make the most of their time at the school.”

-Lola Busari (Class of 2005) joined South Hampstead on a full bursary in Year 8.
+Lola Busari (Class of 2005) joined South Hampstead on a full bursary.
 She now runs a consultancy (Global Legacy Scholars House) which advises families on how to access the very best educational opportunities for their children.
 She has already recommended candidates for the GDST bursary scheme and, as a member of our Bursary Board, is determined to help families overcome the fear of feeling out of place.
 Reflecting on her school days, she says: “It was challenging at times but I felt supported by all the staff and pupils and was able to thrive.”